selimonat/FPSA_FearGen/README.md

 In this paper, we investigate how humans explore faces and focus how these exploration patterns change when faces are associated with an aversive outcome.

+The Read.Me below shows some code snippets on how to use the object-oriented FIXMAT toolbox to analyze and reproduce the figures in our paper.

 # Initial Setup

 You can download the data and the associated repositories, including this one from the Open Science Framework [here](https://osf.io/zud6h/files/).